stdombek/docs/content/en/docs/Users/_index.md

 ### View patron notice print jobs

 If a library is required to send print overdue notices to their patrons, the **View patron notice print jobs (PDF)** provides a daily report of patron notices.
 This PDF file is automatically generated overnight every 24 hours using the assigned patron notice template(s).
-This option appears in the Action menu, but the PDF file is actually generated only for libraries that have set up [reminder fees](../access/additional-topics/feesfines/feesfines/#reminder-fees) in their overdue fine policies.
-For more information about setting up reminder fees, see [Settings \> Circulation \> Reminder fees](../settings/settings_circulation/settings_circulation/#reminder-fees).
+In this release, this option appears in the Actions menu, but the PDF file is actually generated only for libraries that have set up reminder fees in their overdue fine policies.
+For more information about reminder fees, see [Reminder fees](../access/additional-topics/feesfines/feesfines/#reminder-fees).

-To view patron notice print jobs (PDF):
+To view patron notice print jobs:
 1. In the **User search results** pane, click **Actions \> View patron notice print jobs (PDF)**.
 2. In the **Patron notice print jobs** window, click on the link for the report you wish to view.

 To delete a patron notice print job:

 1. In the **Patron notice print jobs** window, check the box next to the print job you wish to delete.
 To select all of the print jobs for deletion, check the box next to **Created**.
 2. Click **Actions \> Delete selected print jobs**.
-Note that no warning or confirmation message appears before deleting the selected print job
+Note that no warning or confirmation message appears before deleting the selected print job.

 ### Overdue loans report